QUERY LETTER CAMPAIGN SERVICE

 ** SUCCESS STORY: Micheline Keller, with the Keller Entertainment Group of Los Angeles, OPTIONED "MOMENTS OF GLORY" from Beni Fiore.
 Ben also OPTIONED his screenplay "THE FIFTH GRAVE: A Collection of Haunting Tales", with Sherry Robb and Marc Martinez, of The Robb Company in Los Angeles.

-** SUCCESS STORY: Charles Morris Jr., V.P. of Development and Acquisitions for Global Genesis Group, OPTIONED Milan Skrecek's Holiday Feature ''A CALIENTE CHRISTMAS".
+** SUCCESS STORY: Charles Morris Jr., V.P. of Development and Acquisitions for Global Genesis Group, OPTIONED Milan Skrecek's Holiday feature ''A CALIENTE CHRISTMAS".
 Global Genesis Group also OPTIONED Michael Fine's thriller ROLL OVER.

-** SUCCESS STORY: Kenya Branch signed an OPTIONED agreement with Ali Schmahl, of AlefCine Pictures, for his script "TRAINS OF THOUGHT".
+** SUCCESS STORY: Kenya Branch signed an OPTION agreement with Ali Schmahl, of AlefCine Pictures, for his script "TRAINS OF THOUGHT".

 ** SUCCESS STORY: Phillip E. Hardy signed a RIGHT-TO-SHOP AGREEMENT for his screenplay "THE OTHER AUSTEN GIRL" with James Quince of Golden Idea Productions.
 James also signed a RIGHT-TO-SHOP AGREEMENT for Faith D Cox's screenplays for her screenplays A LADLE OF LOVE and THE CHRISTMAS BEAU.

 ** SUCCESS STORY: Tom Vecchio signed an OPTION agreement with Angus Benfield, of Bridge and Acorn Entertainment, for his script "THE WINDOW MARSH".